tillbiskup/fitpy/README.rst

 FitPy
 =====

-FitPy is a Python framework for conveniently handling quantum-chemical calculations and the post-processing of the acquired data.
+FitPy is a Python framework for fitting models to (spectroscopic) data.

 For more general information on FitPy see its `homepage <https://www.fitpy.de/>`_.